snowball-dev-group/snowball-bot/README.md

 * **Profiles**.
 Show information about you to others

   Snowball Bot allows you to create profiles per servers, it could be used on role play servers and anywhere.
 Type out your bio with markdown support (including links).

   We'll be working on including more ways to customize profiles and for server admins, as such we already have:

-  * **Profiles Plugins**
+  * **Profiles Plugins**.
+Upgrade your profile

     ![An example of Overwatch Overall Statistic Plugin usage](https://i.imgur.com/bx8Xetj.png)